DavisNT/OC-Invoice-SKU-MPN/README.md

 OpenCart 2.3 Invoice SKU MPN
 ===============
-OpenCart 2.3 modification to display SKU and MPN instead of Model in invoices
+OpenCart 2.3 modification to display Manufacturer name, SKU and MPN instead of Model in invoices

 ## Introduction

-This modification changes invoices in OpenCart admin interface - adds SKU and MPN columns, and removes Model column from table of products in the invoice.
+This modification changes invoices in OpenCart admin interface - adds Manufacturer, SKU and MPN columns, and removes Model column from table of products in the invoice.

 This is tested only on OpenCart 2.3.0.2.